sandesh-malleboina/survival-prediction/README.md

 # survival-prediction
-Creating a model which predicts the survivability of a gladiator.
+Creating a model which predicts the survivability of a gladiator given stats like weapon,skills,health etc.